Sammii-HK/communication-infographic/README.md

   - Create a search feature
   - Create a timeline navigation to 'jump' to a specific century
   - Add more visual enhancements
-  - Make a database which can be added to, edited or deleted from.
+  - Make a database which can be added to, edited or deleted from
+  - Add a current year display, based on cursors position on the y-axis